Policy and Concept

 Highly Evaluated by the World's Benchmark in Real Estate

-Tokyo Tatemono has been highly evaluated by the Global Real Estate Sustainability Benchmark (GRESB)*, which is a benchmark to evaluate efforts in environmental, social, and governance (ESG) performance of real estate centers, with the highest honor of the "Green Star" for two consecutive years.
-We also earned the high praise of "5 stars" (out of 5 stars) in the GRESB Real Estate Rating that provides a comparative assessment based on a comprehensive score that was introduced in 2016.
+Tokyo Tatemono has been highly evaluated by the Global Real Estate Sustainability Benchmark (GRESB)*, which is a benchmark to evaluate efforts in environmental, social, and governance (ESG) performance of real estate centers, with the highest honor of the "Green Star" for four consecutive years.
+We also earned the high praise of "5 stars" (out of 5 stars) in the GRESB Real Estate Rating that provides a comparative assessment based on a comprehensive score that was introduced in 2016 for two consecutive years.

 Acquisition of DBJ Green Building Certification Certifying Environmental and Social Awareness